sathishmanohar/Ubuntu-Settings/README.md

 `git init`

-Now Pull from the repo url to the new repo
+Now Pull from the repo url to the new repo, creatd at your home directory

 `git pull git@github.com:sathishmanohar/Ubuntu-Settings.git`